2devs-team/reactter/README.md

   > Don't use Object with constructor parameters to prevent conflicts.

 - `id`: to uniquely identify the instance.
-- `init`:  to indicate that the instance must be initialized before the `ReactterProvider` is mounted.
 - `mode`: to determine the instance manage mode([Builder](#builder), [Factory](#factory) or [Singleton](#singleton)).
 - `child`: to pass a `Widget`  through the `builder` method that it will be built only once.
 - `builder`: to define a method that contains the builder logic of the widget that will be embedded in the widget tree.
 This method exposes the `instance`(`T`) created, a new `context`(`BuildContext`) and a `child`(`Widget`) defined in the `child` property.